oracle-livelabs/database/migrate-ssrs-to-oci/setup-the-bastion-host-in-compute-instance/setup-the-bastion-host-in-compute-instance.md

 - IAM policies to create resources in the compartment
 - Required Subnets are available in VCN

-##  Task 1: Create the Bastion host in Public Subnet
+##  Task 1: Create the Bastion Host in Public Subnet

 1. Open the navigation menu, click **Compute**, and then click **Instances**.